-I'm Charles Pustejovsky.
-I'm working to align my career path with my ikigai.
-Ikigai is something you're passionate about, talented at, can have a career in, and can help the world with.
+I'm looking for a front-end or full-stack developer role to align my career path with my ikigai which is something you're passionate about, talented at, can have a career in, and can help the world with.

-This app is where I've put my NodeJS and MongoDB skills to the test.
-I've set up routes, built models and schemas, learned how to send emails and schedule cron jobs inside the app.
+Estuary is a ME_N app that I built to record stream of consciousness writing and notes/to-dos.
+Here I put my NodeJS and MongoDB skills to the test.
+I've set up routes, built models and schemas, learned how to send emails and schedule cron jobs.
 I'm also setting up unit tests with Mocha and deploying with MongoDB Compass and Heroku.

-During Thanksgiving weekend 2019, I started reading Getting Things Done by David Allen.
-During the plane ride, I had the idea to turn my note taking app, Estuary, into an app that could facilitate the GTD process.
+During Thanksgiving weekend 2019, I started reading Getting Things Done by David Allen and had the idea to turn Estuary into a MERN app that could facilitate the GTD process.

 That would have the dual benefit of cementing these practices for me and also building a robust app that I can proudly show off in my portfolio.